Marcello Bravo

-Biography
+Career

 After completing elementary and high school, Bravo learned the trades of auto mechanic and electrician.
 During this time, he played football for the club Rapid Vienna, practiced martial arts and trained in various fitness centers.
 At the age of 25, he took up striptease and acrobatics.
 In addition to aerial silks, he was an award-winning professional pole dancer.
 Bravo was a four time Austrian State Champion, and one time World Champion.

 In 2008, Bravo started his career as a pornographic actor.
 In 2015, he married Czech pornographic actress, Little Caprice (real name Markéta Štroblová), who became his business partner in the adult industry.
-He worked for major companies such as X-art, Marc Dorcel, CamSoda, Vixen and Tushy until he founded his own production company, Little Caprice Dreams, with his wife in 2016.
+He worked for major companies such as X-art, Marc Dorcel, CamSoda, Vixen, and Tushy until he founded his own production company, Little Caprice Dreams, with his wife in 2016.
 Since the creation of Little Caprice Dreams, Marcello has gone on to direct, produce and star in content by the company.

 In 2018 and 2019, Bravo was named Best Actor International at Venus Berlin.
 In 2018, he won the XBIZ Award for best sex scene with Little Caprice.
 In addition to numerous nominations at the AVN Awards in Las Vegas from 2016 to 2020, he was on the list in 2021 with eleven awards in the categories of director, actor and film scene.

 In 2020, Bravo took on the lead role in the online game, Chick Empire, which also starred other models including his wife.

-In December 2020, Bravo and Little Caprice were featured in a double page in the German-language Playboy as well as in the 'Magazine Woman and in the Kronen Zeitung.
+In December 2020, Bravo and Little Caprice were featured in a double page in the German-language Playboy, as well as in the 'Magazine Woman and in the Kronen Zeitung.
 Between 2016 and 2021, Bravo and Caprice created ten exclusive series such as Xpervo, Caprice Divas, Wecumtoyou, NASSTY, POVdreams, Pornlifestyle, SuperprivateX with their production company.